K53/aws-cdk-snippets/README.md

 ## APIGW - Lambda Only

+// todo

 ## APIGW - Lambda with Basic Authorizer Lambda

+// todo

 ## APIGW - Lambda with Cognito Authorizer

-### test

-you have to create user to call API with idToken.
+for test this stacks, you have to create user to call API with idToken.

 ```sh
 # create new user (status FORCE_CHANGE_PASSWORD)